443eb9/bevy_entitiles/README.md

 A 2d tilemap library for bevy.
 With many useful algorithms/tools built in.

-This repo is under maintenance as long as this message exists. ( Hope this message can bring you peace of mind.
-Yeah, that's childish :p )
+~~This repo is under maintenance as long as this message exists. ( Hope this message can bring you peace of mind.
+Yeah, that's childish :p )~~Caught a cold on 12.24 and feeling not good.
+Will stop committing for a few days.

 It's **NOT** recommended to use the code in `dev` branch!
 There's full of incomplete code and even errors!
 But `master` branch would be ok if you can't wait to try out new features.